 One way to save on your food budget is to grow some of your vegetables, herbs, and salad products.

-- Choose disease-free varieties and pest resistant and start your veggie garden.
+- Choose disease-free varieties and pest resistant ones and start your veggie garden.

 - Grow plants like tomatoes and peppers in pots on the verandah if you don’t have room for a vegetable garden.